-Sustainable Ag Specialist – Pennsylvania
+Sustainable Ag Specialist – New Hampshire

 Lee has been writing and educating on sustainable agriculture for over 15 years, focusing on livestock, pasture, and organic certification.
 He has worked as an organic certification educator, a cooperative extension agent, and a cattle ranch manager.
 A graduate of Texas A&M University, Lee holds a BS in Animal Science and an MEd in agricultural education.
 He lives in Dallas, PA where he enjoys reading, writing, and sailing.

 Thea Rittenhouse works as a Sustainable Agriculture Specialist in our California Office.
 Thea has an MS in Community Development/Sustainable agriculture from UC Davis.
 Her BS is from Western Illinois University in Biology with a Studio Art Minor.
 Her most recent position was as Program Director of the Washington Sustainable Food and Farming Network.
 She is the Owner and Operator of Gauchito Hill Farm in Capay Valley not far from Davis.
 It is a certified Organic Farm with orchard and vegetable row crops with over 50 varieties of fruits and vegetable.

 Sustainable Agriculture Specialist – California